AWS in the Pharmaceutical Industry: Powering Drug Discovery, Development, and Beyond

 Introduction

 Cloud computing has become a cornerstone of innovation in the pharmaceutical industry.
-In fact, 40% of pharmaceutical and life sciences executives report that all of their operations already use cloud services, and an additional 55% expect to be fully cloud-operational within two years (How cloud is transforming pharma survey: PwC).
-Amazon Web Services (AWS), the world's leading cloud provider, is at the forefront of this shift.
+As of 2025, approximately 83% of pharmaceutical companies are leveraging cloud solutions to some extent, with 40% of pharmaceutical and life sciences executives reporting that all of their operations already use cloud services ([1]).
+The global cloud computing in pharmaceutical market was valued at USD 18.3 billion in 2024 and is projected to reach USD 62.39 billion by 2033, growing at a CAGR of 14.6% ([2]).
+Amazon Web Services (AWS), the world's leading cloud provider, is at the forefront of this shift – notably, 19 of the top 20 pharmaceutical companies globally now use AWS for generative AI and machine learning initiatives ([3]).
 Virtually all major pharma and biotech companies – including Pfizer, Moderna, Merck, GlaxoSmithKline (GSK), Novartis, and AstraZeneca – are leveraging AWS to accelerate research and development, improve manufacturing efficiency, maintain regulatory compliance, and derive insights from vast datasets.
-The urgency for speed and agility (especially highlighted by the COVID-19 pandemic) has further catalyzed cloud adoption in pharma, as firms seek to bring new therapies to patients faster and more cost-effectively.
+The urgency for speed and agility (especially highlighted by the COVID-19 pandemic and the subsequent rise of AI-driven drug discovery) has further catalyzed cloud adoption in pharma, as firms seek to bring new therapies to patients faster and more cost-effectively.

 This article provides a deep dive into how AWS is used across the pharmaceutical value chain.
 We will examine use cases from drug discovery and preclinical research through clinical trials, supply chain management, manufacturing, and regulatory compliance, highlighting the most popular AWS services (such as Amazon S3, EC2, SageMaker, AWS HealthLake, AWS IoT, and more) and real-world case studies.
 Quantitative outcomes – from faster research pipelines to cost savings – will illustrate the transformative impact of AWS on pharma IT workflows.